A Provisional view of Vision Pro

 The full picture

 I feel like this is a move from Apple to achieve conceptual dominance.
-In a landscape of disappointing and frustrating headset experiences, it instead refused to deliver on the dealbreakers, no matter what the cost.
+In a landscape of disappointing and frustrating headset experiences, it instead refused to compromise on the dealbreakers, no matter what the cost.

 In doing so, it has chalked out a landing zone for a truly appealing mass market product that changes the primary interface for our digital lives.